a1zubair/Telco_Dataset_Analysis/README.md

 Applied SMOTE (Synthetic Minority Oversampling Technique) to overcome the imbalance dataset.
 This technique addresses class imbalance by generating synthetic samples for the minority class (Churn = 1), ensuring the dataset has a more balanced distribution of classes, which helps improve model performance and generalization for predicting churn as shown by the image below.

+## 5. Model Predictions

+### 5.1 Model Description

+Trained five machine learning models—Logistic Regression, Decision Tree, Random Forest, Naive Bayes, and AdaBoost—using an 80-20 train-test split.
+Each model was evaluated in two scenarios: with the original imbalanced dataset and with SMOTE-applied data to balance classes.
+This aimed to assess the impact of balancing on accuracy, recall, precision (for the minority class), F1-Score, and AUC.